-- We acknowledge and respect the opinions of parents and carers and work closely in partnership with them. - We deliver high quality teaching, adapting the curriculum and our resources to make sure the curriculum is accessible to all. - All staff will continue to receive ongoing training in relation to meeting pupils' needs in the classroom. - Needs based Individual Education Plans (IEPs) are produced for each child.
-The information provided within them is used to inform planning, teaching and provision. - Regular evaluations of IEPs and any interventions provided for children take place every term and changes are made as necessary. - We seek support and advice from outside agencies such as the Local Inclusion Support Team (LIST), Child Adolescent Mental Health Services (CYPS/CAMHS) and Speech and Language therapists to ensure that any barriers to learning are quickly identified and acted upon.
+- We acknowledge and respect the opinions of parents and carers and work closely in partnership with them. - We deliver high quality teaching, adapting the curriculum and our resources to make sure the curriculum is accessible to all. - All staff will continue to receive ongoing training in relation to meeting pupils' needs in the classroom. - Pupil passports or support plans are produced for each child, depending on the level of need identified.
+The information provided within them is used to inform planning, teaching and provision. - Regular evaluations of pupil passports and support plans and any interventions provided for children take place every term and changes are made as necessary. - We seek support and advice from outside agencies such as the SEND Support Service, Child Adolescent Mental Health Services (CYPS/CAMHS) and Speech and Language therapists to ensure that any barriers to learning are quickly identified and acted upon.